patrick-frake/Econometrics-Class/README.md

 These projects are assignments based on what we are learning in class.
 These allow me to apply the theory and fundamentals of regression into an actual model.

 ## Insights
 I used pandas, matplotlib, and statsmodel in order to regress multiple variables, create scatter plots, and create lines of best fits.
+I even used what I learned to end a debate between my friend and I. That can be found under the repository named "Fun Project".